 “The interesting point here is to connect some high level principles about information storage with some very basic experimental numbers about pairs of neurons,” Brunel says.

 “Nicolas is a world authority in applying certain areas of theoretical physics to understanding certain properties of brains,” says Henry Greenside, professor of physics.
 “Brains are exceedingly complicated physical objects; they are so intricate that brute-force experimental study is not sufficient to understand the principles upon which they work.
-Nicolas has played an important role in provide a conceptual concept to think about brains.”
+Nicolas has played an important role in providing a conceptual concept to think about brains.”

 Brunel is co-directing the new Center of Theoretical Neurobiology in the Bryan Research Building with Jeff Beck, a mathematician and assistant professor in the departments of neurobiology, electrical and computer engineering, and biomedical engineering.
 Beck says, “People have really begun to recognize the power of using rigorous physics models to investigate the brain.
 Taking that approach has done a great deal for neuroscience in the last 20 years and Nicolas has been a good part of that.”